Right Arrow

 Live monitoring and automated SOP tracking

-Advanced video AI systems fundamentally change how production supervisors manage changeovers.
-Spot AI's Changeover SOP Adherence system recognizes each step as it happens, tracks adherence, delivers scorecards, and offers shift recaps that keep every changeover on pace and uniform.
+Advanced video AI platforms fundamentally change how operations managers manage changeovers.
+Spot AI's Changeover SOP Adherence system monitors each phase of the process, tracks adherence, delivers scorecards, and offers shift recaps that keep every changeover on pace and uniform.

-This technology addresses the core challenge of blind spots during off-shifts.
-It delivers continuous monitoring across all production areas.
-Supervisors receive instant notifications on their phones about critical events happening anywhere in their production area, even when they're not physically present.
-The system monitors changeover processes through secure, isolated camera networks that don't interact with industrial control systems, ensuring operational continuity while improving visibility.
+This technology addresses the core obstacle of blind spots during off-shifts.
+It provides continuous monitoring across all production areas.
+Supervisors receive real-time notifications on their phones about critical events happening anywhere in their production area, even when they're not physically present.
+The technology monitors changeover processes through secure, isolated camera networks that don't interact with industrial control systems, ensuring operational continuity while improving visibility.

 By benchmarking performance, video analytics standardizes "best shift" practices and creates a "Gold-Standard" SOP from highest-performing runs.
 This converts tribal knowledge into teachable, auditable standards that can be uniformly applied across all shifts.